Updated Aug. 10, 2012. Click on the link for more information.

 The original concept plan for Dunkirk Square, the cluster of shops on Dunkirk Lane and County Road 30 in Maple Grove, called for the construction of a quick service restaurant.

 Now, with the Maple Grove City Council’s sweeping approval, the plans for the corner are complete.

 During their Oct.
 17 meeting, councilmembers approved the development stage plan for the construction of the city’s first White Castle.

 The proposal to build the 2,550 square foot fast food restaurant came to the city in mid-September.
-The Maple Grove Planning Commission approved the development stage plans at their Oct.
+The Maple Grove Planning Commission at their Oct.
 10 meeting, but not without a brief discussion about residents’ concerns regarding the potential White Castle clientele.
 Those same concerns were not raised at Monday’s City Council meeting.

 “I commend you for choosing to build in Maple Grove and for bringing more jobs and business to the city,” Councilmember Karen Jaeger said, addressing the White Castle applicants who attended the meeting.
 “Fast food restaurants are doing really well right now.
 It’s a sign of the times.”

 In preparation for the meeting, Jaeger admitted to perusing White Castle’s website and complimented the company on their robust menu.
 “We have a full breakfast menu,” said Robert De Young, White Castle’s regional director of restaurant operations.
 “Breakfast is probably our best kept secret.”